x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-services.md

 ## 	Mitigations
 A mitigation is an action or set of actions that are taken automatically to secure an Exchange server from a known threat that is being actively exploited in the wild.
 This means that to protect your organization and mitigate risk, the EM service may automatically disable features or functionality on an Exchange server.

-The EM service can apply 3 types of mitigations, including:
+The EM service can apply 3 types of mitigations:

-- IIS Rewrite rule mitigation is essentially a rule that blocks specific pattern of malicious http request that can endanger Exchange Server.
+- **IIS Rewrite rule mitigation**.
+This is essentially a rule that blocks specific patterns of malicious *http requests* that can endanger Exchange Server.
-- Exchange service mitigation disables any vulnerable service on the Exchange Server.
+- **Exchange service mitigation**.
+This disables any vulnerable service on the Exchange Server.
-- App Pool mitigation disables any app pool that is vulnerable.
+- **App Pool mitigation** This disables any vulnerable app pool.

 As an admin, you have visibility and control over mitigation already applied using cmdlets and PowerShell scripts.
-In the Windows Event log, you can find details on applied mitigations and their status using scripts included with EM, and details of mitigations blocked by an admin.
+You can find details on applied mitigations and their status using scripts included with EM.
+Find details of mitigations blocked by an admin Windows explorer

 ### Viewing Applied Mitigations